bahrus/trans-render/README.md

 <a href="https://nodei.co/npm/trans-render/"><img src="https://nodei.co/npm/trans-render.png"></a>

+Size of web component, with all optional processors included:

 <img src="https://badgen.net/bundlephobia/minzip/trans-render">

 Yes, there is an actual [web component](https://github.com/bahrus/trans-render#trans-render-the-web-component) in this package.
 However, it won't make sense unless the core functions described first are (at least partly) understood.